Seaboard Coast Line Railroad: Heritage unit

+CSX locomotive 1967, a GE ES44AH Seaboard Coast Line Railroad heritage unit locomotive in Guthrie, Kentucky.

 On May 21, 2024, CSX unveiled GE ES44AH No. 1967 (ex-CSXT 3062), being repainted at the CSX paint shops in Waycross, GA.
 The unit is designed with the cab staying in YN3C and the long hood being painted in the SCL black and yellow.
 It was numbered #1967 in homage to the year the Seaboard Coastline was created.